sigmanought/videos/README.md

 We'll look at the applications for different bands and on which objects the bands reflect particularly well.
 Of course, we'll be looking at a beautiful real-world SAR image for each group of bands!

-In the end, we'll also find out the (alleged) history behind the names of the SAR bands.
+Finally, we'll also explore the history behind the names of the SAR bands.
 Whether fact or urban legend, the stories are useful for remembering the cryptic bands names.

 # Setup
 To run a manim file: